Chord Symbols

 Here are a few reasons why a transcriber or arranger might use a certain chord symbol:

-• They transcribed so and so musician who played x/y chord voicing.
-(This is not a good use of
+• They transcribed so and so musician who played x/y chord voicing in a recording.
+(This is not a good use of complex

 • The arrangement calls for a specific voicing to be played.
 (Not great, again use sheet music,